Flu Shots: To schedule a flu shot for your child, call us at 909-255-3236.

 - Influenza types A and B. These 2 types of viruses cause widespread illness (epidemics) almost every winter.
 They often lead to more people needing to go to the hospital, and more people dying from the flu.
 Public health officials focus on stopping the spread of types A and B. One of the reasons the flu remains a problem is because the viruses change (mutate) often.
 This means that people are exposed to new types of the viruses each year.

 A flu virus is often passed from child to child through sneezing or coughing.
 The virus can also live for a short time on surfaces.
 This includes doorknobs, toys, pens or pencils, keyboards, phones and tablets, and countertops.
 It can also be passed through shared eating utensils and drinking.
-Your child can get a flu virus by touching something that was touched by an infected person, and then touching his or her mouth, nose, or eyes.
+Your child can get a flu virus by touching something that was touched by an infected person, and then touching their mouth, nose, or eyes.

 Which children are at risk for the flu?

-- Has not had the flu vaccine
+- Haven't had the flu vaccine

 Young children and children with certain underlying health conditions are at increased risk for a hospital stay or severe or complicated influenza infection.